How disability insurance can help divorce planning

 If you are currently going through a divorce or contemplating one, disability insurance can be an asset that helps you and your former spouse make the most of your situation and get on with your lives.
 What does disability coverage have to do with divorce?
-Contrary to what many might think, this coverage doesn't really protect you from disability.
-The primary purpose of individual disability insurance is to help protect your income and future earnings, which for most of us is our most valuable asset.
+Contrary to what many might think, this coverage doesn't protect you from disability.
+The primary purpose of individual disability insurance is to help protect your income and future earnings, which, for most of us, is our most valuable asset.
 That's why it's often called disability income insurance.
+When dividing assets during a divorce, it is important to consider how disability benefits might be classified as marital property.

-Income is an important part of a divorce agreement
+Income and child support are important parts of a divorce agreement

-It's essential to evaluate all your financial responsibilities at the beginning of the divorce process, for obvious reasons.
-Following a divorce, the spouse with the higher income typically has to provide their former spouse with payments for alimony and/or child support.
+For obvious reasons, it's essential to evaluate all your financial responsibilities at the beginning of the divorce process.
+Following a divorce, the spouse with the higher income typically must provide their former spouse alimony and child support payments.
 Some divorce agreements also require the breadwinner to have life insurance, ensuring future alimony/child support payments for the divorced spouse's benefit if the breadwinner dies before their financial obligations end.
 However, many people fail to plan for situations where they are alive but can no longer work because of a disability.
 Long-term illnesses and disabilities are more common than death and can create substantial medical and personal expenses.

 How disability coverage works